- Helping a Loved One or Family Member Get Treatment for Substance Abuse and Addiction at Millcreek Behavioral Health in Arkansas

 - Join support groups

-- Make an appointment with a family doctor who can complete an initial assessment and recommend further treatment options
+- Make an appointment with a family doctor who can complete an initial assessment and provide treatment options

-Substance abuse in children and adolescents can cause problems at school, cause physical and mental health issues, and place stress on the family.
-Additionally, substance abuse in childhood can develop into lifelong issues such as substance dependence, chronic health problems, and social difficulties.
-Once your child starts using drugs, he or she is not usually motivated to stop, especially since drugs are seen as a pleasurable way to relax and fit in.
-Because of this, it is important that parents encourage their children to enter treatment so that they will be able to achieve a drug free lifestyle.
+Substance abuse in adolescents or teens can cause problems at school, cause physical and mental health issues, and place stress on the family.
+Additionally, substance addiction and abuse in childhood can develop into lifelong issues such as substance dependence, chronic health problems, and social difficulties.
+Once your child starts using drugs, they are not usually motivated to stop, especially since drugs are seen as a pleasurable way to relax and fit in.
+Because of this, it is important that parents encourage their children to enter a drug addiction and abuse treatment facility so that they will be able to achieve a drug free lifestyle.
 Without this support, it is unlikely that they will seek help for their drug problem.

-If your child or adolescent is struggling with substance abuse one of the best choices you can make is to enroll him or her in a residential treatment program that is specifically equipped to deal with the challenges that surround substance abuse during this stage of life.
-A residential program will use a number of different treatment methods to help your child or adolescent learn the skills needed to maintain recovery and sustain a drug free life style.
-Additionally, they can provide parents with information on how to properly handle the issue of substance abuse with their child and how to properly cope with difficulties that may arise in the home.
+If your adolescent or teen is struggling with substance abuse one of the best choices you can make is to enroll them in a drug addiction and abuse facility’s residential program that is specifically equipped to deal with the challenges that surround substance abuse.
+A residential drug addiction and abuse program at our facility in Arkansas will use a number of different treatment methods to help your adolescent or teen learn the skills needed to maintain recovery and sustain a drug free life style.
+Additionally, our treatment facility can provide parents with information on how to properly handle the issue of substance abuse with their child and how to properly cope with difficulties that may arise in the home.
 Through regular therapy sessions, effective medication management, and family involvement these children can recover from any underlying issues that may have led to the development of the substance abuse and learn how to go on to have successful futures.

-At Millcreek Behavioral Health we are dedicated to helping each child and adolescent that comes to our center learn how to make better choices in all aspects of their life; choices that can create a lasting change.
-Our approach to treatment is an integrated, multicomponent model that is based on cognitive behavioral therapy when addressing the needs of our clients.
+At our treatment center at Millcreek Behavioral Health in Arkansas, we are dedicated to helping each adolescent or teen that comes to our facility learn how to make better choices in all aspects of their life; choices that can create a lasting change.
+Our approach to drug addiction and abuse treatment is an integrated, multi-component model that is based on cognitive behavioral therapy when addressing the needs of our clients.
 CBT is an evidenced based model that has been proven to be effective with a wide variety of populations and diagnoses.
-Through this approach we can correct maladaptive thinking and teach children and adolescents new coping and problem solving skills.
-All members of the treatment team will work with residents to facilitate change and to encourage them to take responsibility for their behavior change.
+Through this approach our treatment facility can correct maladaptive thinking and teach adolescents or teens new coping and problem solving skills.
+All members of our treatment team in Arkansas will work with residents to facilitate change and to encourage them to take responsibility for their behavior change.

-Before being admitted to our psychiatric residential treatment program, all clients will complete a diagnostic assessment and a psychiatric evaluation that will allow us to determine the extent of the substance abuse and the existence of any other mental health concerns.
-The assessment findings will be used to develop a master treatment plan, which is developed by an interdisciplinary treatment team and is further reviewed by our psychiatrist.
+Before being admitted to our facility’s residential drug addiction and abuse treatment program, all clients at Millcreek will complete a diagnostic assessment and a psychiatric evaluation that will allow us to determine the extent of the substance abuse and the existence of any other mental health concerns.
+The assessment findings will be used to develop a master drug addiction and abuse treatment plan, which is developed by an interdisciplinary treatment team and is further reviewed by our psychiatrist.
 The master treatment plan will lay out treatment goals and objectives for treatment within each child’s problem area, including specific intervention components that will be used.
-The program model here at Millcreek is divided into four phases and residents must complete the requirements of each phase in order to advance to the next.
-Some of the activities and treatment methods residents will participate in as they advance through the program may include the following:
+The program model for our facility in Arkansas is divided into four phases and residents must complete the requirements of each phase in order to advance to the next.
+Some of the activities and drug addiction and abuse treatment methods residents will participate in as they advance through the program may include the following:

-Medication: At Millcreek, we are not a detoxification program and do not use medication to treat substance abuse, however, medication may be included in your child’s treatment plan to help treat some of the symptoms of his or her co-occurring disorders.
-If your child is placed on medication, he or she will be consistently monitored by his or her treatment team and meds will be adjusted as needed.
+Medication: At Millcreek, we are not a detoxification program and do not use medication to treat substance abuse, however, medication may be included in your child’s drug addiction and abuse treatment plan to help treat some of the symptoms of their co-occurring disorders.
+If your child is placed on medication, they will be consistently monitored by their treatment team and doses will be adjusted as needed.

-Individual therapy: Individual sessions are held on a weekly basis and will be a time where your child can work one-on-one with a therapist.
-These sessions can help get at the underlying cause for the substance abuse and can help him or her learn healthier ways of coping.
+Individual therapy: Individual sessions are held at our treatment facility on a weekly basis and there will be sessions where your child can work one-on-one with a therapist.
+These sessions can help get at the underlying cause for the substance abuse and can help them learn healthier ways of coping.

-Group therapy: Group therapy is held multiple times throughout the week and covers a wide range of topics.
-Depending upon individualized treatment plans, some of the group topics your child may participate in may include: social skills, coping skills, and behavior management.
+Group therapy: Our treatment center also holds group therapy multiple times weekly and covers a wide range of topics.
+Depending upon individualized drug addiction and abuse treatment plans, some of the group topics your child may participate in may include: social skills, coping skills, and behavior management.

-Family therapy: Family sessions are held at least two times per month and are designed to be a place where your child and the rest of the family can learn to better communicate with one another and work through any presenting issues.
+Family therapy: Millcreek also hosts family sessions are at least twice a month and are designed to be a place where your child and the rest of the family can learn to better communicate with one another and work through any presenting issues.
 In addition to family therapy, regular visitation times are available and visits are arranged throughout your child’s stay.

-Recreational therapy: Each child and adolescent will regularly participate in recreational therapy, which can include activities such as art, sports, adventure programing, or other social outings, all of which are designed to help the development of social skills.
+Recreational therapy: Each adolescent or teen will regularly participate in recreational therapy, which can include activities such as art, sports, adventure programming, or other social outings, all of which are designed to help the development of social skills.

-Education: Every resident at Millcreek will attend our fully accredited school program, which is held Monday through Friday.
+Education: Every resident at our treatment facility at Millcreek will attend our fully accredited school program, which is held Monday through Friday.
 Each resident will be given an individualized education program based on his or her specific academic needs.

-Some additional programs your child may be involved in depending upon individual treatment plans include:
+Some additional programs your child may be involved in depending upon individual drug addiction and abuse treatment plans include:

 - Student council